Skip to main content

 Step 3 — Add and enable the extension

-2. Click Add extension and select the demo's extension/ folder (the one containing neatcontext-extension.json).
-NeatContext loads Ops Demo Systems.
+2. Click Install from folder and select the demo's extension/opsdemosystems folder (the one containing neatcontext-extension.json).
+NeatContext installs it as Ops Demo Systems.

-3. Enable it.
-It declares connection: none, so there is nothing to authenticate — it talks straight to the local mock systems.
+3. Make sure it's enabled.
+There is nothing to authenticate — it talks straight to the local mock systems.

 • demo_get_incident — incident details + timeline